This page contains university policies relevant to all courses at SJSU.

 Students are responsible for understanding the policies and procedures about add/drop.
 Add/drop deadlines can be found on the current academic year calendars document on the Academic Calendars webpage.
 Students should be aware of the current deadlines and penalties for dropping classes (Late Drop Information).

 Attendance is the responsibility of the student.
 However, attendance itself may not be used as a criterion for grading.
 Students are expected to attend all meetings for their courses, as they are responsible for all material covered, and active participation is frequently essential to ensure maximum benefit to all class members.
 Participation may be used as a criterion for grading when the parameters and their evaluation are clearly defined in the course syllabus and the percentage of the overall grade is stated.
-The full policy language can be found at University Policy F15-3 [pdf].
+The full policy language can be found in the Presence in Class Policy F15-3 [pdf].